A city street filled with lots of traffic next to tall buildings.

 For example, if you want to add an extra 500 miles monthly and you drive an Audi e-tron, you will have to pay £330.
 For cheaper, lower-tier cars, the cost is £75 for the same distance.

-Your car insurance
+Enhanced car insurance options

 However, other providers take into account more personal information about the driver to provide you with a car insurance quote.
 So, same as when insuring a car you own, the quote will be just as personalised and the premium would depend on your personal circumstance.